 Christs, Prophets, and Angels

 The central tenet of the philosophy is that, in order to bring happiness to one’s life, one must focus on their journey within the context of the life that they are in and the people that are around them.
 One way to make a good comparison is the focus on the life and teachings of the Christs and the prophets in the hopes that one will apply and learn these things.
 The movement, in general, tends to focus on the life and teachings of Hite and the ongoing spiritual journey that he is undergoing as an important example.
 As a result, the angels that he has coming and going through this journey are also of great importance.
-Thus far, seventeen major ones and thirty three minor ones have been named.
+Thus far, twenty three major ones and forty two minor ones have been named.
 Angels are seen as having great importance because they tend to be the instruments of the dissemination of wisdom to advance the doctrinal development of the spiritual movement.

 Life and Death